Built by a working author, for working authors

 Review the final choices

-Translation runs continue on the Project Arachne server.
+Translation runs continue on the Arachne server.
 When the work is done, you preview and download the selected final markdown.

 Language defaults matter